JS-DevTools/humanize-anything/README.md

 License
 --------------------------
-@code-engine/stringify is 100% free and open-source, under the [MIT license](LICENSE).
+Humanize Anything is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.

 This package is [Treeware](http://treeware.earth).
-If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/CodeEngineOrg/code-engine-stringify) to thank us for our work.
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/JS-DevTools/humanize-anything) to thank us for our work.
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.